KashFarhadi/flask-microblog/README.md

 ### Part 4: Database
 <ul>
-<li>Implement SQLAlchemy that allow development with a simple SQLite database without a server, and then choose a more robust server at the time of deployment to a production server without altering your application.</li>
+<li>Implement SQLAlchemy that allows development with a simple SQLite database without a server.
+Then at the time of deployment, choose a more robust server to a production server without altering your application.</li>
 <li> Implement Alembic, for a robust way to make changes to your database in the future.</li>
 </ul>